mibs510/OpenALPR-Webhook/README.md

     - Parameters should be set to `--host=0.0.0.0 --port=8080`
     - Add `DEBUG=True` into Environment variables
     - Set the Working directory to `<OpenALPR-Webhook>`
-  - Redis Worker Server
-    - Add a new Run/Debug Configuration named "Worker Manager Server"
-    - Set the Script path to `<OpenALPR-Webhook>/apps/workers.py`
-    - Set the Working directory to `<OpenALPR-Webhook>/apps`

 # Installation